Best UAD Plugins For Mixing

 Plugin #4: Sound City Studios Room Emulation

-In recent years, Universal Audio has reinvigorated room emulation plugins with the release of Sound City Studios.
-Prior to this, Ocean Way had been my go-to, but no more.
-Sound City places you at the heart of legendary recording spaces with options for re-mic and reverb modes.
-This versatility makes it ideal for sessions tracked in less-than-ideal environments like a small bedroom or a garage.
+In recent years, Universal Audio breathed new life into room emulation with Sound City Studios.
+Ocean Way used to be my default choice, but it's no longer my top choice.
+Sound City puts you inside some of the world's most legendary recording studios, with re-mic and reverb modes that make it the perfect fix for sessions tracked in less-than-ideal spaces, like a bedroom or a garage.

 "...puts you right in the middle of a world-class recording studio."